Data and Data Design Consulting by Lynn Cherny

 - Messy data collected, cleaned, analysed, and visualized.
 I can handle numeric and textual data (topic models, clustering, parsing...).

-- Typical projects: analysis, visualization, site/app analytics, dashboard design, and other data-related advice/work.
+- Typical projects: analysis, visualization, D3 charts, dashboard design, text mining, and other data-related advice/work.

 - Cross-disciplinary: My work overlaps the edges of computer science, statistics, machine learning, NLP, and social science.
 I keep up with a lot of current "data science" research and work in information visualization.